Tuesday, April 2, 2024

 I also had to learn that people have different philosophies and aptitudes in life.
 I thought that everyone who is a fully functioning adult knows that if they see that something is wrong when others do it to them (regarding any behavior) then it's wrong when they do the same exact same thing to other people!

-I really thought that everyone else who is not some type of human predator, whether we call them a sociopath or psychopath or anything else, has a basic understanding of this principle by the time they have entered puberty or perhaps finished poverty and certainly by the time they are in their early twenties.
+I really thought that everyone else who is not some type of human predator, whether we call them a sociopath or psychopath or anything else, has a basic understanding of this principle by the time they have entered puberty or perhaps finished puberty and certainly by the time they are in their early twenties.

 And I was simply wrong.
 I have discovered that plenty of people, including perfectly acceptable people to be around, who can be co-workers or neighbors and you can get on with them just fine for years or decades and they don't have any philosophy of the golden rule and they don't see any inconsistency in being a hypocrite regarding the ethics of their own behavior.
 They may or may not have feelings of empathy and regret hurting others.
 They can be a very good person if they are guided by such feelings and just lack a thorough explanation via any philosophy.